RCmags/ServoFlappingControl/README.md

 <img src = "/images/plots/triangle-fmod.png" width = "70%">
 </p>

 The _throttle channel (3)_ controls the amplitude of a fixed-frequency oscillation.
 By the default, the waveform is a triangle-wave, but the throttle can also be used to trucante the wave so it looks more like a square wave.
-Using a square wave allows the servo to output more mechanical power, but the transition between strokes is abrupt.
-The truncated-wave eases this transition.
+Using a square wave allows the servo to output more mechanical power, but the transition between strokes is very abrupt.
+The truncated-wave eases this transition while increasing power compared to a triangle wave.

 <p align="center">
 <img src = "/images/plots/triangle-truncation.png" width = "70%">